Kāpiti Gateway Centre

 Other fees, consents, design, project management @15%

 The estimated $4.46 million project budget includes the design and construction of the proposed 235m² single-storey, fully accessible multi-purpose Gateway building with a large expansive deck (450m²) for visitor and community use.
-It includes improvements to the Tikotu Stream and car parking area, a new bridge over the Tikotu Stream, landscaping, and interpretative story telling including pou.
+It includes improvements to the Tikotu Stream and car parking area, a new bridge over the Tikotu Stream, landscaping, and interpretative storytelling features including pou and sculpture.

 Budget and buildability have been top of mind for this project.
 The estimates we received have been verified with a quantity surveyor, and will be checked again as we move to the detailed design phase (subject to Council deciding to progress the Gateway at this time), to ensure the costings reflect a post-COVID-19 lockdown environment.
 The final costs won’t be known until we put out a tender for the detailed design and construction of the building.

-The Council’s resource consents team has received our application and will advise if the resource consent application for the Gateway building needs to be publicly notified.
+The Council’s resource consents team has received our application for land use and will advise if the resource consent application for the Gateway building needs to be publicly notified.

 A preliminary concept design has been submitted for resource consent that is at the upper bounds of what we believe would be built on the site.
 If Council decides to progress this project there will be further engagement with iwi, key stakeholders and community representatives to flesh out the design and ensure it meets the community’s needs (this includes the internal layout).
 Changes or amendments can be made easily to the resource consent, providing they do not increase the building footprint.

-If this project goes ahead, 17 car parking spaces will need to be removed from the car park on the south side of Tikotu Stream to make way for the Gateway building (15 will remain, including two accessible parks and one set-down/pick up park).
+17 car parking spaces will need to be removed from the car park on the south side of Tikotu Stream to make way for the Gateway building (14 will remain, including two accessible parks and one set-down/pick up park).